 EU legislation has a great impact on the work of zoos and aquariums in Europe.
 National Zoo legislation finds its base in the EU Zoos Directive setting out the public role of zoos and obliging Member States to develop and implement a license system for zoos.
 It is only these facilities that are licensed and fulfil the national criteria that can be open for the public more than six days a year.

 Also EAZA’s conservation and educational work is high-lighted in Brussels to ensure that all stakeholders are aware of the impact of zoos in saving species and informing the general public of conservation issues.
-Zoos are unique with reaching millions of visitors every year that have no other opportunity to get in contact with nature and conservation.
+Zoos are unique in that they reach millions of visitors every year that have no other opportunity to get in contact with nature and conservation.
 This gives EAZA a unique profile of scientific expertise with a large public impact.
 This is recognized by the different European stakeholders and helps us to work together with them on quality policies.

 EAZA has good relations with the different European stakeholders and is proud of sharing the expertise of our community with other parties to ensure good legislation and policies are set up.
 We believe in European cooperation and that sharing and working together is benefitting all.
 Therefore, we engage in EU processes and work with our visitors on the implementation of these policies.